• Skip to main content

 Perform the following steps to bypass a voltage regulator:

-2. Connect a jumper wire between the plug’s “A” and “F” terminals, as shown at the right.
+Step #2: Connect a jumper wire between the plug’s “A” and “F” terminals, as shown on the right.
 After bypassing the regulator, repeat the load test.

 Without a voltage regulator, an alternator can produce up to 250 volts.
 This is enough to ruin the car’s battery and electrical system.
 The voltage regulator is normally located within or on the rear of the alternator housing.
 You might be able to drive with a defective voltage regulator for a while, but not for long.